fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 end
 ```
 *13) When defining a class, we usually focus on state and behaviors.
 What is the difference between these two concepts?*
 When speaking to *behaviours* of a class, we are usually referring to the instance methods that are defined within the class.
-These instance methods are the way in which we can attach functionality to objects instantiated from that class.
+These instance methods are a way in which we can attach functionality to objects instantiated from that class.
 Since instance methods are defined with the class, they can be inherited.
 Objects can share behaviours (as they are defined on the class), but do not share state (which is defined at the object level).

 *State* refers to the instance variables and their values that are unique to each object.
-Instance variables are typically *named* by the class (e.g. the class can allow for instance variables to be created on instantiation of an object), but are __not defined__ by the class - these instance variables are only defined when an object is instantiated from a class and a value assigned to them.
+Instance variables are typically *named* by the class (e.g. the `initialize` instance method can be inherited, which allows for instance variables to be created on instantiation of an object), but are __not defined__ by the class - these instance variables are only defined when an object is instantiated from a class and a value assigned to them.
 As such, instance variables (and by extension, state) cannot be inherited as they are not defined within the class.

 In this example, when we instantiate the `ted` object from the `Dog` class, we pass the `"Teddy"` and `4` objects respectively to the `initialize` method as arguments, where they are assigned to the `@name` and `@age` instance variables respectively.
 These instance variables represent the object's state, while the behaviour of the `ted` object is defined in the `Dog` class - specifically the instance method `bark`.
 ```